theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 - H. The code will not compile because of line 12.

 ## A8.
+A. The code compiles and runs without issue, so options G an H are incorrect.
+First, the `Reindeer` object is instantiated using the constructor that takes an `int` value.
+Since there is not explicit call to the parent constructor, the default no-argument `super()` is inserted as the first line of the constructor.
+The output us the `Deer`, followed by `Reindeer` in the child constructor, so only options A and B can be correct.
+Next, the method `hasHorns()` looks like and overridden method, but it is actually a hidden method since it is declared private in the parent class.
+Because the hidden method is referenced in the parent class, the parent version is used, so the code outputs `false`, and option A is the correct answer.

 ## Q9.
 Which of the following statements are true?
 (Choose all that apply)
 - A. Checked exceptions are intended to be thrown by the JVM (and not the programmer).